DoTheEvo/selfhosted-apps-docker/kopia_backup/readme.md

 ### docker-compose

 The data to be backed up are mounted in read only mode.<br>
-To be able to mount snapshots, extra privilages are required and fuse access.
+To be able to mount snapshots, extra privileges are required and fuse access.

 ```
 services: